rphardy/rphardy.github.io/_posts/2026-03-16-predicting-customer-loyalty.md

 <br>
 # Modelling Overview

-We will build a model that looks to accurately predict the “loyalty_score” metric for those customers that were able to be tagged, based upon the customer metrics listed above.
+We will build a model that aims to accurately predict the “loyalty_score” metric for those customers that were able to be tagged, based upon the customer metrics listed above.

 If that can be achieved, we can use this model to predict the customer loyalty score for the customers that were unable to be tagged by the agency.

-As we are predicting a numeric output, we tested three regression modelling approaches, namely:
+As we are predicting a numeric output, we test three regression modelling approaches, namely:

 * Linear Regression
 * Decision Tree